 If you’re in the retail business, then you need merchandise.
 Without an inventory, you don’t have a business.
 But sometimes, your cash flow might be low, and you don’t have the funds on-hand to purchase the merchandise you need.
 So what do you do?
 You can turn to inventory financing.

-In this post, we’ll explore inventory financing—what it is, how it works, and when to use it.
-There’s truth to the saying “you need money to make money.”
+This post will explore inventory financing—what it is, how it works, and when to use it.
+There’s truth to the saying, “you need money to make money.”
 But even if you don’t have enough of your own cash to bring in the profits, borrowed money can work just as well.

 What is Inventory Financing?

 Inventory financing is a way to borrow money to purchase inventory, most often through a short-term loan.
 With some lenders, the inventory you purchase with the borrowed money then serves as collateral to ensure you pay back the loan on time.
-In the event that you default on the loan, the inventory is given to the lender instead.
+If you default on the loan, the inventory is given to the lender instead.